filip-herceg/ReViewPoint/README.md

 # ReViewPoint

-ReViewPoint is a modular, scalable platform for academic paper evaluation using Large Language Models (LLMs).
+ReViewPoint is a modular, scalable platform for academic paper evaluation using Large Language Models (LLMs) and rule-based algorithms.
 It is designed for researchers, reviewers, and developers who want to automate, accelerate, and improve the quality of scientific paper review workflows.

 ## Project Overview